-A few decades ago, Brazil's tobacco As previous editions of ITGA sector lagged behind countries like the U.S. and Zimbabwe in terms Brazil consistently records among the of technology, mechanization, highest tobacco yields in the world. and market perception.
-However, For example, in the 2022/23 marketing through persistent investment, farmer organization, and a focus on sustainability, Brazil has outpaced many of its peers.
+A few decades ago, Brazil's tobacco As previous editions of ITGA sector lagged behind countries like the U.S. and Zimbabwe in terms Brazil consistently records among the of technology, mechanization, For example, in the 2022/23 marketing through persistent investment, farmer organization, and a focus on sustainability, Brazil has outpaced many of its peers.